smfm-project/sen2mosaic/docs/source/command_line.rst

     generate a cloud mask.
 This script also performs simple improvements to the cloud mask.

-    Optional arguments:
+    Positional arguments:
     L1C_FILES             Sentinel 2 input files (level 1C) in .SAFE format.
                             Specify one or more valid Sentinel-2 .SAFE, a directory containing .SAFE files, a Sentinel-2 tile or multiple granules through wildcards (e.g.
-                            *.SAFE/GRANULE/*).
-All granules that match input
+                            *.SAFE/GRANULE/*), or a file containing a list of input files.
+Leave blank to process files in current working directoy.
+All granules that match input conditions will be atmospherically corrected.

-                            conditions will be atmospherically corrected.
+    Optional arguments:
     -t TILE, --tile TILE  Specify a specific Sentinel-2 tile to process.
 If omitted, all tiles in L1C_FILES will be processed.
     -g GIPP, --gipp GIPP  Specify a custom L2A_Process settings file (default =